Good to Go (toll collection system): Operations

-WSDOT completed a major overhaul of the system in June 2021.
+WSDOT completed a major overhaul of the system in July 2021.
 Some of the changes included the elimination of a required $30 pre-paid account, and the ability to pay a negative balance online.
-The changeover, which included a two-week system blackout, was postponed to July due to errors found in final tests.
+The changeover, which included a two-week system blackout, was scheduled to take place in June but was postponed by a month due to errors found in final tests.

+Some of the system's cameras are unable to handle long stretches of sub-freezing temperatures.
+In January 2024, the HOT lanes on I-405 and SR 167 were temporarily converted into HOV-only lanes while their cameras and sensors were turned off.

 History

 Tacoma Narrows Bridge

 The toll collection system in place for the Tacoma Narrows Bridge, which carries State Route 16 between the Kitsap Peninsula and Tacoma, has standard toll booth collection lanes as well as three electronic toll lanes that allow for tolls to be deducted from a prepaid account.
 Vehicles in this lane must have a Good to Go account when crossing the toll plaza through the electronic toll lanes, or they will receive a bill in the mail.
 Only the eastbound span, built in 2007, is tolled; westbound traffic on the older bridge is not tolled.

 Every car that travels through the Good to Go electronic toll lanes is automatically photographed.
 If a vehicle passes through the electronic toll lanes without a transponder or Good to Go account, the "Pay by Mail" toll will be charged to the registered owner of the vehicle via the license plate information per the Washington State Department of Licensing.
 In the case of a malfunctioning transponder, the toll charge will be posted to the account associated with that license plate number.

 The Tacoma Narrows Bridge is the only facility with physical toll booths.